roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  Derek lacked the couth of a more experienced man, so he couldn't control the fact that his eyes went straight to his sister-in-law's enormous breasts.
 The dress's design left her upper chest uncovered.
 With Heather, this simply meant only the slight slope of her upper chest was exposed.
 A look that was only a tease of her femininity and sexuality.
 The same look was not repeated with Jackie.
 With Jackie, this look was no tease.
 This look was not subtle.
 It was like a hammer, beating you over the head with her sexuality and femininity.

  Jackie's huge tits were pouring out of the dress, the firm flesh straining the silky material of the dress to the max.
 The material of the dress was fitted to show off Heather's slim chest without exposing any cleavage.
 Heather didn't want to be too filthy, or come across like THAT type of girl.
 But Jackie was that type of girl.
 To view your wedding and your wedding dress as an opportunity to show off your tits.
 The dress was not designed to cover so much flesh, flesh Heather simply did not have.
 Flesh that Jackie did have.
 The dress was built to contain a pair of petite A-cups and nothing more.
 The dress was not fitted to handle a pair of bulging DDs, still standing proudly, too firm to be flattened or restrained by the tight dress.
 No, the dress bent to the will of her giant boobs.
 The dress and her breasts were doing battle, and the dress was being demolished.
 The material of the dress was straining to the max, bending to the will of her monstrous tits.
-Report_Story #3